greg-raven/Impeachment-Chronicles/_posts/2019-04-23-julian-castro-trump-should-be-impeached-for-trying-to-obstruct-justice-in-very-concrete-ways.md

 ---
-title: 'Julián Castro: Trump should be impeached for trying to obstruct justice 'in very concrete ways''
+title: "Julián Castro: Trump should be impeached for trying to obstruct justice 'in very concrete ways'"
 layout: post
 author:
 - Zack Budryk